Will You Need to Wear Eyeglasses or Contact Lenses?

 A true bookworm, Mia is always reading when she is not working in data entry.
 She has healthy eyes with a mild astigmatism and dislikes wearing eyeglasses.
 She was just diagnosed with cataracts in both eyes.
 After cataract surgery, Mia would be very pleased to reduce her dependence upon eyeglasses.

-A perfect choice for Mia would be multifocal contact lenses, which enable near and far focus without any cumbersome eyeglasses.
+An appropriate choice for Mia would be the PanOptix IOL (intraocular lens), which enable near and far focus without any cumbersome eyeglasses.

 Ethan is an avid outdoorsman who has mild astigmatism in both eyes and wears eyeglasses for sharp vision.
 Recently, he was diagnosed with cataracts in both eyes.
 He is not bothered with wearing glasses for reading or close tasks, yet he would love to bike, swim and jog without his prescription glasses.